Irene Oldfather

-Irene Hamilton-Oldfather (born 1954 in Glasgow) is a Scottish Labour Party politician.
+Irene Hamilton Oldfather (born 1954 in Glasgow) is a Scottish Labour Party politician.
 She was the Member of the Scottish Parliament (MSP) for the Cunninghame South constituency from 1999 until 2011, when she was defeated by the SNP's Margaret Burgess.

-During her time in Parliament, Oldfather served primarily on the European and External Relations Committee, acting as Convener for parts of both the 1999 and 2007 Sessions, and as Deputy Convener between 2003 and 2007.
+During her time in Parliament, Oldfather served primarily on the European and External Relations Committee, acting as Convener for part of the 1999 and all of 2007 Sessions, and as Deputy Convener between 2003 and 2007.
 She was also co-chair of the Parliament's working group on prescription drug dependency.
+She served as a member of the Parliament’s first Health Committee where she was strongly supportive of tobacco control.

+She set up the Parliament’s Cross Party Group on Alzheimer’s and ushered a Charter of Rights for People with Dementia through Parliament.

 She was a member of North Ayrshire Council, being first elected in 1995, but was defeated in the 2017 Scottish local elections.
 She served as the council's vice-chair for education.

-Oldfather is the director of the Health and Social Care Alliance Scotland.
-She was a history lecturer at the University of Arizona.
+She was a Scottish member of European Committee of the Regions (CoR) from 1997 to 2011 where she served as Vice President of the Socialist Group (PES) for 11 years.

+After leaving Politics she was a Consultant writing the Business Case for Big Lottery’s £25 million spend, Life Changes Trust for People with Dementia.
+In 2012 Oldfather became Director of Strategic Partnerships and External Affairs at the Health and Social Care Alliance Scotland.

+In 2015 she became a Scottish Representative of the European Economic and Social Committee (EESC) where she served until Brexit on January 2020.